fahim9898/alpha_zero/README.md

 # Alpha-Zero
-Alpha zero is game bot for which play Tic-Tac-Toe game.
-A goal of the bot is beat humans in Tic-Tac-Toe game.
-I choise Tic-Tac-Toe game because limitation of cpu powers.
-Alpha-zero bot also working almost all board game like Chess , Go and count four.
-Game environment of Tic-Tac-Toe have 5 rows , 5 column and 4( "O" and "X" Match) therefor game make deficult then normal game.
+Alpha zero is the game bot which plays Tic-Tac-Toe game.
+A goal of the bot is to beat humans in Tic-Tac-Toe.
+I choose Tic-Tac-Toe game because of limitation of CPU power.
+Alpha-zero bot applies to almost all board games like Chess, Go and count four etc. This game environment has 5 rows, 5 columns.
+To win this game player has to match 4 "O"s and 4 "X"s.
+It makes this game more difficult than normal Tic-Tac-Toe.

 References:
 1. AlphaZero: Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm